 Associate of Applied Science (AAS): Pharmacy Technician Degree Overview

 Pharmacy technology associate's degree programs prepares students for careers as pharmacy technicians.
-These programs are approved by the American Society of Health-System Pharmacists.
+Approved by the American Society of Health-System Pharmacists, these degree programs teach students the skills needed to interact with patients and handle pharmaceuticals.

 A pharmacy technology associate's degree program teaches students about the reaction between the human body and certain drugs.
-Pharmacy technology students learn how to process insurance details, package or label orders and monitor inventory.
+They learn how to process insurance details, package or label orders and monitor inventory.
 Typically, these programs require an internship under the supervision of a pharmacist.
 Graduates are prepared for professional certification.
+Applicants for these 2-year programs need a high school diploma or GED.